redpesk-common/canbus-binding/docs/2-Installation.md

 ### Generating JSON from Vector CANoe Database

-> **CAUTION** This chapter has not been tested since we haven't necessary automotive tools for that.
+> **CAUTION** This chapter has not been tested since it haven't necessary automotive tools for that.

 If you use CANoe to store your `gold standard` CAN signal definitions, you may be able to use the OpenXC `xml_to_json.py` script to make your JSON for you.
 First, export the Canoe .dbc file as XML - you can do this with Vector CANdb++.
 Next, create a JSON file according to the format defined above, but only define: